MehmetKaplan33/XORA/README.md

 ## 📄 License

-This project is licensed under the MIT License.
-Feel free to use it for your own projects.
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).

 ## 🤝 Contributing